CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/CloudApplicationManagerAnalyticsUI.md

 This section evaluates your cloud provider account against over 300 checks to ensure proper utilization of your infrastructure in the categories of cost, security, availability and usage.

-##### Workspaces
+##### Accounts
 ![AnalyticsWorkspaceScreenShot](..\..\images\AnalyticsWorkspaceScreenShot170601.png)

-After logging in, the user will be able to choose from a list of accounts, for which they have [Administrator access](https://www.ctl.io/knowledge-base/cloud-application-manager/core-concepts/workspaces-and-collaboration/#workspaces) to a workspace that has a valid cloud provider account.
+After logging in, the user will be able to choose from a list of accounts, for which they have [Administrator access](https://www.ctl.io/knowledge-base/cloud-application-manager/core-concepts/workspaces-and-collaboration/#workspaces) to a workspace and that has a valid cloud provider account.
 After choosing the targeted accounts analytics data will be displayed.

 If a provider account is duplicated in one or more workspaces they will be highlighted accordingly.